entropy-lab/entropylab-docs-open/end_user/docs/pipeline/getting_started.md

 # Getting started

-Entropy is a lab workflow management project built for streamlining running quantum information processing experiments.
+Entropy pipeline is a python package for lab workflow management.
+It is built for streamlining running quantum information processing experiments.

 Entropy's goal is to solve a few major hurdles in experiment design: